 We can now advise the circumstances of the 'accident' or some of them at least.
 Carmania left Liverpool on Dec.
 3, 1919 with 950 passengers aboard, G. W. Melsom in command, bound for New York.
 She was, however, directed to Halifax to load coal to get her first to New York & then back to England.
 On Dec.
 10, 1919, in stormy conditions, high seas, snowstorms, fog - and also darkness, the vessel was about 300 miles S. of Sable Island.
 At 45.40N/52.17W.
 Visibility was so bad that lookouts could not see a ship's length ahead.
 It suddenly became apparent that Maryland, a 4731 gross ton ship of Atlantic Transport Line, bound from Baltimore for Liverpool, was about to run head on into the side of Carmania, amidships.
 Evasive action was taken & what could have been a serious collision indeed became instead a glancing blow to Carmania with modest damage, in fact, to both of the vessels.
 A few of the Carmania passengers, those whose cabins were located right at the point of impact, were hospitalized - with shock rather than with damaged limbs.
 Carmania was further delayed by weather in entering Halifax, but arrived there on Dec.
 13, 1919.
-You can read the detail in 2 archived articles at the New York Times (1 & 2) & at this interesting page ex 'Chronicles of Barabbas', which page indicates that Carmania was temporarily repaired at sea 'by timbers and cement'.
+You used to be able to read the detail in 2 archived articles at the New York Times (1 & 2 but no longer) & at this interesting page (again no longer made available) ex 'Chronicles of Barabbas', which page indicates that Carmania was temporarily repaired at sea 'by timbers and cement'.
 Thank you, Meurig, for bringing this whole matter to our attention.

 Carmania was completely reconditioned in 1920 and returned to the Liverpool to New York service.
 And in 1923 she was converted to oil, while the passenger accommodation was reduced to 1,440 (425 in cabin class, 365 in tourist class and 650 in 3rd class).
 In the early 30s, she had become outdated.
 In Mar.
 1932 she was sold to Hughes Bocklow & Co. and scrapped at Blyth, Northumberland, about 125 miles, as the crow flies, from where she was built 27 years earlier.
 The end of a distinguished career, indeed.

 These pages are a distillation of data from quite a number of WWW sources.
-Foremost among those sources was, until I had read Colin Simpson's book and a chapter on the Carmania/Cap Trafalgar battle in Stephen Harding's 'Great Liners at War', a 2002 posting by Frank Young of Kensington, Maryland, available here.
+Foremost among those sources was, until I had read Colin Simpson's book and a chapter on the Carmania/Cap Trafalgar battle in Stephen Harding's 'Great Liners at War', a 2002 posting by Frank Young of Kensington, Maryland, available here (Google says the site is now unsafe).
 But I now think that Frank's data truly originated on the official Cunard page which I can today no longer access.

 I wish I could provide more information about the next image than I can.
 It was an e-Bay item some while ago, but so long ago that the item can no longer be viewed not even the text.
 It would seem, however, from my file name, that the photograph was taken aboard Carmania in about 1919, and shows a group of passengers listening to a 'Sonora' phonograph.
 I have trimmed the image a little to make it entirely visible on this page without scrolling.
 I trust that it is in order to use the image on this non-profit and informational site.
 If anyone knows anything more, about the image, do please contact me.